Long Cooked Green Beans with Onions and Bacon (Using Frozen Green Beans)

 Instructions

-- Cook bacon in a large saucepan or deep skillet over med-high heat until almost cooked; add onion and cook another minute.
+- Cook bacon in a large saucepan or deep skillet over medium-high heat until almost cooked; add onion and cook another minute.

-- Add frozen green beans, chicken broth, and seasonings.
-Cover and bring to a boil, lower heat to med-low and cook, covered, for 15 minutes or until desired doneness.
+- To the pan add frozen green beans, chicken broth, and seasonings.
+Cover and bring to a boil, then lower heat to medium-low (or low, to keep them gently cooking) and cook, covered, for 15 minutes or until desired doneness.

 - Optional: Remove cover & raise heat to medium to evaporate some of the liquid (I don’t usually bother).